If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Wellington Area Free Attractions

-There are a lot of free activities in Wellington.
-From parks to memorials, parliament to churches there is something for everyone in Wellington.
-Having all these free attractions in Wellington, also lets you spend that bit extra on treats I have listed here.
+Wellington offers many free activities.
+From parks to memorials, parliament to churches, there is something for everyone.
+Having all these free attractions also lets you spend that bit extra on the treats I have listed here.
 Hopefully, there is something that you will enjoy.

 Ataturk Memorial